Most beautiful hiking trails in northern Germany and the center

 If you like, you can choose a different route back: for example via the Malerweg to Wehlen.
 From there you can take the train back to Rathen, the starting point of the hike.

-At PlacesofJuma Martina & Jürgen write about their travels around the globe.
+On In PlacesofJuma Martina & Jürgen write about their travels around the globe.
 The two love photography and are therefore always on the lookout for the most beautiful spots and locations.

 The Obere Affensteinpromenade - hiking trail in Saxon Switzerland

 The Obere Affensteinpromenade is my most beautiful hike in Germany and is located in Saxon Switzerland.
-The area is known for its sea stacks and views.
+The area is known for its rock needles and views.
 It is located in the east of Germany and offers many walks.
 The Upper Affenstein Promenade is my favorite.
 The tour is pleasant to walk on, as it leads along a kind of plateau.
 It only requires an ascent or descent of almost 300 meters at the beginning and at the end.
 Due to narrow paths and steep slopes, this hike is not suitable for strollers, wheelchair users, or small children.
 Older children, on the other hand, are sure to have fun thanks to the terrain.

 The Upper Affenstein Promenade is so special because it completely circles the pinnacles of the Affensteine.
 It offers panoramic views of the Saxon Switzerland National Park.
 There is also a varied path.
 This also contains some stairs and ladders that are typical for the Elbe Sandstone Mountains.
 In addition, with the sand hole, the small Prebischtor or the Idagrotte there are other sights along the hiking route.
 The tour starts at the hiking car park Nasser Grund and then leads once on the middle level around the Affensteine.
-You can find the GPS trail in Blog Post.
+You can find the GPS trail in the Blog.

 There are no inns or restaurants along the Upper Affenstein Promenade.
 It is therefore advisable to take food with you for this 4-5 hour hike.
-The most spectacular picknick place is that Idagrotto, a cave and rock ledge at the same time, which can only be reached via a path and offers views and space to sit (on the rocks).
+The most spectacular picknick place is the Idagrotto, a cave and rock ledge at the same time, which can only be reached via a path and offers views and space to sit (on the rocks).

 The hike along the Upper Affenstein Promenade can be done all year round.
 It is better to avoid rain, snow and ice, as otherwise there is no surefootedness.
 Anyone who embarks on this tour is guaranteed to come back with impressions and photos.